 Please watch this short and informative video on the Men’s Assertiveness Group:

-Are you a “nice guy”?
-Tired of losing that promotion you have worked so hard for, not having great and meaningful sex and intimacy, working too much, not engaging in a hobby or getting with the guys, and not looking and feeling healthy?
+Are you tired of losing that promotion you have worked so hard for, having challenges with having satisfying and meaningful sex and intimacy and working too much?
+How about struggling with not having a hobby, getting with the guys, dealing with conflict and looking and feeling healthy?
 Chances are you may be a nice guy.
 So, what is a nice guy and why is that so bad, anyways?
 A nice guy can be described by one or more of the following characteristics: